CMS-HGCAL/reco-prodtools/README.md

 ### ALL steps

 Running the 3 steps together in one single submission is possible by specifying the ```--datTier ALL``` option.
+Please note that if this option is activated only the ```NTUP''' is stored in the output directory.

 ### RelVal